Anisimov3D/3Dnucleus_data/README.md

 # 3Dnucleus_data
-A series of macros that enable efficient cropping, segmentation and analysis of nuclei within .lif files.
+A series of macros that enable efficient cropping, segmentation and analysis of the nuclei within .lif files.
 Capable of processing over 1000 files in 3 hours.

 >_---For labs that work with nuclear (LLPS) bodies---_